 Step 8.
-If using a Saucisse, with the wing laid on its side carefully close the zip (or clips) without trapping any material.
+If using the Saucisse Pack, carefully zip it up without trapping any material.

 Step 9.
-Make the first fold just after the LE reinforcements.
+Turn the Saucisse on its side and make the first fold just after the LE reinforcements.
 Do not fold the plastic reinforcements, use 3 or 4 folds around the LE.